-Thanks for visiting!
-Both hard copy books, TOWNHALL, Making Waves and No Epitaph, are set in the small city on the West Coast of the North Island of New Zealand called Whanganui (Wanganui).
+Welcome and thanks for visiting!
+All three hard copy books, TOWNHALL, Making Waves and No Epitaph, are set in the small city on the West Coast of the North Island of New Zealand called Whanganui (Wanganui).
 All are available from Paige's Bookshop, or from the author via the Contact app on this website.

 Several years ago, I was asked to examine the minute books of the Boards of Gonville, Castlecliff and the Borough of Wanganui East when they were independent local bodies.
 This book contains sketches of these boards, not full suburban histories.
 The main resources are the minute books, which are held in the Whanganui District Council Archives.
 My project has been to draw out the politics and personalities and give context to the masses of detail that constitute the minutes.